c0r73x/neotags.nvim/README.md

 ## Requirements

-neotags requires Neovim with if\_python3.
+neotags requires Neovim with if\_python3, and psutil for Python3.
-If `:echo has("python3")` returns `1`, then you're done; otherwise, see below.
+If `:echo has("python3")` returns `1` and `pip3 list | grep psutil` shows the psutil package, then you're done; otherwise, see below.

-You can enable Python3 interface with pip:
+You can enable Python3 interface and psutil with pip:

-    pip3 install neovim

-You also need psutil for Python3:

-    pip3 install psutil
+    pip3 install neovim psutil

 ## Options